chiragshiva99/chiragshiva99/README.md

 ## I'm an Undergraduate student at SUTD and I'm pursuing a Business Analytics Major and a Computer Science Minor.
 - 🔭  I'm currently interning @ IBM as a Data and Full Stack Intern!
 - 🌱 I’m currently learning Data Analysis and Web Development!
+- 📫 How to reach me: email me at chirag_shivakumar@mymail.sutd.edu.sg

 <br/>